-The PHA will not merge the HCV waiting list with the waiting list for any other program the PHA operates.
+PHA Policy The PHA will not merge the PHA operates. e HCV waiting list with th e waiting list for any o her program the

 4-II.C.
 OPENING AND CLOSING THE WAITING LIST [24 CFR 982.206]

 Closing the Waiting List